warpyu/TechnicalCommunityContent/Web Frameworks/Angular/Session 2 - Hands On/readme.md

 Angular takes a template-driven approach to building UIs.
 An HTML template is decorated with component elements, directives, and other expressions to bind data models and other entities.
 The fundamental building block of Angluar apps is the *component*.
 Components are template-bound to a data model.
 The template is part of the component's metadata, and the data model is the component instance itself.

 Composing rich UIs from components is major aspect of Angular programming.
 Angular partially implements the W3C recommendations for [Web Components](https://www.w3.org/standards/techs/components#w3c_all).
 As Web Components grow in popularity and browser support increases, Angular will be well positioned to fully support them.
 In addition to component-driven development, Angular is well known for its rich services architecture, which even includes hierarchical dependency injection.
 While two-way data binding between the UI and data models is supported in Angular, developers who do not like the two-way pattern can easily avoid it.
-This lab makes use of ```ngModel``` to perform two-way binding for collecting form data, but does use two-way binding otherwise.
+This lab makes use of ```ngModel``` to perform two-way binding for collecting form data, but does not use two-way binding otherwise.

 Angular is a complete framework for building UIs.
 Angular apps can be written in JavaScript, but [TypeScript](https://www.typescriptlang.org/) is more commonly used to due to its support for advanced features such as decorators (which are used to configure metadata for components), directives, modules, and services.
-TypeScript is especially helpful when building enterprise applications because of the strong typing that it offers.
+TypeScript is especially helpful when building enterprise applications because of the strong typing that it enforces.

 In this lab, you will use Angular, TypeScript, and [Visual Studio Code](https://code.visualstudio.com/) to build a simple application for managing a table of widgets.
-Data will be loaded from a REST service and displayed in an HTML table by an Angular component.
+Data will be loaded from a REST service and displayed in an HTML table by Angular components.
 In addition, the application will fully support CRUD (Create, Read, Update and Delete), allowing widgets to be added and edited as well as viewed and deleted.
 As you build out the app, you will learn the basics of Angular and get a feel for what Angular programming is all about.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Create an app module and an app component
+- Create Angular components and services
-- Build a UI For displaying, collecting, and editing data
+- Combine Angular with HTML forms for collecting and editing data
-- Decompose a UI into smaller components
+- Decompose a single UI component into several smaller components
+- Compose rich UIs from Angular components
-- Integrate REST services into an Angular app
+- Integrate REST services into Angular apps

 <a name="Prerequisites"></a>
 ### Prerequisites ###